 The bartender laughed to himself, pulling the stool from behind the bar he sat.

 “Here we go.”
 Said the patron as he sipped at his tankard.

 “You asked, so quiet.
-Now everyone knows of the scientist that used to live here, and how he used magic to enhance his research.
-There was that incident where he accidently let loose a monster or two on the town, which is why people did not like him much.
-His place is that walled off area where the ground was scorched and salted, for, whatever reason.”
+Now everyone knows of the scientist that used to live here and how he used magic to enhance his research.
+There was that incident where he accidentally let loose a monster or two on the town, which is why people did not like him much.
+His place is that walled-off area where the ground was scorched and salted, for whatever reason.”

 “I am sorry, but when were there rat monsters in this story?”

 “Oh right, sorry.
 I missed that bit.
 The scientist created rat monsters, that is why they assaulted his tower.
 It was said they were violent beasts, but I see no evidence of that.”

 “So the tremors are because of the scientist living under our town?”